The organelle proteome

 Validation of antibodies and location data

 The quality and use of antibodies in research have been frequently debated (Baker M. (2015)).
-As antibody off-target binding can cause false positive results, the subcellular section makes an effort in manually scoring all results in terms of reliability.
-In the subcellular resource a reliability score for every annotated location at a four-graded scale is provided: Enhanced, Supported, Approved, and Uncertain, as described in detail in the assay & annotation section.
+As antibody off-target binding can cause false positive results, the subcellular resource makes an effort in manually scoring all results in terms of reliability.
+In the subcellular resource a reliability score for every annotated location at a four-graded scale is provided: Enhanced, Supported, Approved, and Uncertain, as described in detail here.
 Enhanced reliability scores are obtained through antibody validation according to one of the validation "pillars" as proposed by an international working group (Uhlen M et al. (2016): (i) genetic methods using siRNA silencing (Stadler C et al. (2012)) or CRISPR/Cas9 knock-out, (ii) expression of a fluorescent protein-tagged protein at endogenous levels (Skogs M et al. (2017)) or (iii) independent antibodies targeting different epitopes (Stadler C et al. (2010)).
-Supportive reliability scores are given for locations that are in agreement with external experimental data (UniProtKB/Swiss-Prot database). the reliability score Approved indicates that there is no external experimental information available to confirm the observed location or that external data is only partially supportive.
+Supportive reliability scores are given for locations that are in agreement with external experimental data (UniProtKB/Swiss-Prot database).
+The reliability score Approved indicates that there is no external experimental information available to confirm the observed location or that external data is only partially supportive.
 An Uncertain location is contradictory compared to external protein localization data or protein function, but is shown if it cannot be ruled out that the data is correct, and further experiments are needed to establish the reliability of the antibody staining.
 The individual location reliability scores are summarized into an overall gene reliability score.
 The distribution of reliability scores in the subcellular resource is shown in Figure 3.
-Approximately 43% (n=5826) of the protein localizations provided are Enhanced or Supported.
-Table 1 details the organelle distribution of all localized proteins and the distribution of reliability scores on the basis of individual organelles ans subcellular structures.
+Approximately 43% (n=5812) of the protein localizations provided are Enhanced or Supported.
+Table 1 details the organelle distribution of all localized proteins and the distribution of reliability scores on the basis of individual organelles and subcellular structures.

 Figure 3.
 Pie chart showing level of reliability of the localized proteins, where each piece is the number of proteins with one type of score, out of the four reliability scores Enhanced, Supported, Approved, and Uncertain.